axibase/atsd/api/data/series/aggregate.md

 By default, if the period does not contain any detailed values, the period is excluded from results.

-Configure this behavior with an interpolation function.
-The interpolation function substitutes a missing period with data calculated based on previous and next period values.
+Configure this behavior with an interpolation function which fills a missing period with data calculated based on previous and next period aggregate values.

-> Note that missing period values are interpolated from aggregate values of neighboring periods and not raw values.
+> Note that missing period values are interpolated from aggregate values of neighboring periods and not from raw values.

 #### Interpolation Fields